elastest/elastest.io-docs/docs/jenkins/pipeline.md

 <!-- ********** Rest Example ********** -->
 <!-- ********************************** -->

-<h4 class="holder-subtitle link-top">Rest Test</h4>
+<h3 class="holder-subtitle link-top">Rest Test (End2End)</h3>

 Bellow, you will find an example of pipeline where using the ElasTest plugin and implements severals configurations, a [Sut](/testing/sut) is started and a test is executed using it.
 To configure this option, ElasTest provides the connection info using [environment variables](/testing/environment-variables).

 Here we will run our [JUnit5 Rest Test](https://github.com/elastest/demo-projects/tree/master/rest/junit5-rest-test) provided by default in ElasTest, which makes use of a rest application as a SuT and has a single test that is responsible for making a GET request to that Sut.
-This test has been developed in Java using [JUnit5](https://junit.org/junit5/):
+This test has been developed in Java using [JUnit5](https://junit.org/junit5/).
+The code of this project is explained in detail [here](/testing/e2e-rest).

+The [Jenkins Pipeline code](https://jenkins.io/doc/book/pipeline/syntax/) that will contain the Job is as follows:

 ```
 node{